kyl8/kori/README.md

 # 🌌 Kori
 Kori is an anime recommendation system written in Python, built using the TF-IDF (Term Frequency-Inverse Document Frequency) algorithm.

+---
+### � Project Structure

+- `/src`: Main source code of the recommendation system (all core logic and modules)
+- `/docs`: Project documentation (including LaTeX files and generated PDFs)

+---
 ### ✨ Features
 - Recommends anime titles based on user input and content similarity
 - Utilizes TF-IDF for text vectorization and similarity calculation